miku/microblob/docs/microblob.md

 microblob can be updated via HTTP while running.
 Concurrent updates are not
 supported: they do not cause errors, just block.
 After a successful update, the new documents are appended to the *blobfile*.
-At the moment microblob is append-only.
+Currently microblob is *append-only*.

-The use case for microblob is the create-once, update-never case.
-A newline delimited JSON file with 120M documents and a filesize of 130G can be servable in 40 minutes, which amounts to 50k documents/s or 55M/s sustained inserts.

 OPTIONS
 -------